 No payment schedule

-Paying a large deposit upfront is risky.
+Deposits are normal, but large upfront payments are risky.
 A good builder will break payments into stages tied to milestones — for example, 10% deposit, 40% at first fix, 40% at second fix, 10% on completion.

 What to do before you sign